EgisGuzav/TodoListWithLaravelVue/README.md

 	<ul>
 		<li>Checking the checkbox if the task has already been completed when getting the items through the API.</li>
 		<li>
-			Including translations declared in the files located at the 'lang' folder.
+			Including translations declared in the files located in the 'lang' folder.
 This has been possible thanks to the
 			<a href="https://github.com/kg-bot/laravel-localization-to-vue">Laravel localization to Vue</a>
 			package.
 		</li>
 		<li>
-			Cleaner organization of the <code>resources/js</code> directory along with renaming many of the <code>.js</code> and <code>.vue</code> files to ensure a cohesive and simplestructure.
+			Cleaner organization of the <code>resources/js</code> directory along with renaming many of the <code>.js</code> and <code>.vue</code> files to ensure a cohesive and simple structure.
 		</li>
 	</ul>
 </p>